-SimpleElastix includes a script that automatically downloads and install all dependencies.
+SimpleElastix includes a script that automatically downloads and install all dependencies so we don't have to install elastix, ITK, GTest or SWIG manually.
 This is called a 'SuperBuild' in CMake terms.
 The only things needed to compile the SuperBuild is CMake, git and a compiler toolchain.
 Here, we use the compiler that comes the free Visual Studio Community 2017 package.